danielgauthier4/CMSC461-Bigfoot/application/README.md

 # Bigfoot-Backend
-This repo is for the application and database layers for the Infinite Monkey Theorem Project.
+This repo is for the application and database layers for the BFROP Bigfoot project.

 ## Required Software
 In order to build this project, you will need to install the following: